winston/Conference_Planning_Playbook/README.md

 Now you can book accommodation for speakers whose accommodation is sponsored.

 > RDRC Pick: [Big Hotel](http://www.bighotel.com/) or [Naumi Liora](http://naumihotels.com/naumiliora/)
+>
 > I also have transport arranged from conference hotel to conference venue in the mornings.

 ### Plan Speakers Dinner

 Plan for a nice dinner to thank the speakers!

-> RDRC Pick: I usually try and plan it near to the conference venue or the conference hotel,
-> so that it's easy to head there or go back and rest.
+> RDRC Pick: I try and plan it near to the conference venue or hotel, so that it's easy to go there or back to rest.
 >
-> Be mindful of the different diets!
+> Be mindful of the different diet requirements!
 >
 > - 2013: [Asia Grand Restaurant](http://www.hungrygowhere.com/singapore/asia_grand_restaurant_odeon_towers/)
 > - 2014: [Xi Yan](http://www.xiyan.com.sg/sg/)